-- Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to push in or turn the gas control knob.
+- · Do not try to light any appliance. - · Do not touch any electric switch: do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - · If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to push in or turn the gas control knob.
 Never use tools.
 If the knob will not push in or turn by hand, don't try to repair it, call a qualified service technician or gas supplier.
 Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.

 - 1. STOP!
-Read the safety information above. - Make sure equipment shutoff valve is fully open. - Turn off any electric power to the appliance if service is to be performed. - 4.
-Turn control knob clockwise to the OFF position. - Wait five (5) minutes to clear out any gas.
+Read the safety information above. - 2.
+Make sure equipment shutoff valve is fully - 3.
+Turn off any electric power to the appliance if service is to be performed. - Turn control knob clockwise OFF position. - 5.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
-If you smell gas, STOP!
+If you smell gas.
+STOP!
 Follow "B" in the safety information, column 1.
-If you don't smell gas, go to the next step.

-- Turn control knob counterclockwise to the PILOT position.
+If you don't smell gas, go to the next step. - Turn control knob counterclockwise to the PILOT position.
 Press in control knob for five (5) seconds. - 7.
 With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the front of burner.
 Note: You may be running this heater for the first time after hooking up to gas supply.
 If so, you may need to press in control knob for 30 seconds or more.
 This will allow air to bleed from the gas system.
 If needed, keep pressing ignitor button until pilot lights.
-If ignitor does not light pilot, refer to Troubleshooting, page 19 or contact a qualified service person or gas supplier for repairs.
+If ignitor does not light pilot, refer to Troubleshooting, page 17 or contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure, page 16. - Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs. - Note: If pilot goes out, repeat steps 4 through 7.
-Wait one (1) minute before lighting pilot - Turn control knob counterclockwise / to desired heating level.
-The main burner should light. - To shut off burners only and leave pilot lit, turn control knob clockwise to the PILOT position.
+To light pilot with match, see Manual Lighting Procedure, page 14. - Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds. release control knob. - · If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs.